jazminewrooman/zephyr-app/README.md

 # Zephyr

 A mobile-first React application for managing personal medical records with secure sharing capabilities.
+Created for the Aleph Hackathon, Aug 31, 2025.

 ## Features

-- **Emergency Card**: Quick access to critical medical information with QR code
-- **Medical Timeline**: Chronological view of medical records, appointments, and test results
-- **Secure Sharing**: Generate temporary QR codes and links to share specific medical data with healthcare providers
 - **Mobile-First Design**: Optimized for mobile devices with responsive design
-- **Interactive UI**: Real-time updates and interactive elements

 ## Getting Started